desenvolvedorIcotrade/App.bot/blog/_posts/2018-06-17-announcing-dotnet-support.md

 If you use .NET we'd love to hear from you as we test support for it.
 We're already aware that:
 - ~~Dependabot doesn't yet support custom repositories.
-We'll be adding support for them soon.~~ We now support custom repositories.
-Private repositories (i.e., custom repositories which require authentication) are still WIP.
+We'll be adding support for them soon.~~ We now fully support custom repositories. 🎉
 - Dependabot doesn't yet support packages.config files.
 Again, we'll have support for them very soon.